tjadams/Coding-Problems/dsalgo/README.md

 ### List
 A list is a collection of objects (may or may not be distinct) in which order does matter.
 So the list {1, 2, 3, 4} is different from the list {3, 1, 2, 4}.

+### Trie
+A Trie is a data structure that is used for indexing and searching for strings in a given input string.
+It often gives fast solutions to problems involving Strings.

+#### How they work
+Take a look at the following class: public class Trie {
+	String value;
+	List<Trie> children;
+}
+The root node of a Trie is an empty String.

+##### Inserting a String into a Trie
+(O(n) time where n is the length of the input String)
+1. Start off at the root node of the Trie
+2. Cut off the first character of the String and see if the children of the root has this character as a value
+3. If none of the children of the root have that character as a value then make a new Trie with no children and with a value being the first char that we cut, and append that to the root's children list.
+4. We repeat a similar process for the remaining character's in the input String

+#### Advantages
+Provides fast solutions to common String problems.
+These solutions are faster than most "naive" methods i.e. recursion.

+#### Disadvantages
+- Space complexity can get large
+- Most of the speediness relies on having a fixed alphabet.
+If your alphabet is tens of thousands of symbols instead of just 26 letters then the performance will be less impressive

+#### Example usages that work uniquely well with this data structure
+- Searching for one String inside another
+- counting the number of Strings with a common prefix given an array of Strings
+- lexicographical sort can be performed by a preorder traversal (i think) if the values are stored in a particular ordering...
+I'll have to investigate this further

 # Contributing
 ## Algorithm documentation skeleton